gspalato/portfolio_old/README.md

 ## About The Project

-Reality is a microservice GraphQL back-end and platform for my projects, allowing easy deployments with an authentication server and database.
+Foundation is a microservice GraphQL back-end and platform for my projects, allowing easy deployments with an authentication server and database.

 <p align="right">(<a href="#top">back to top</a>)</p>